sseiber/live-video-analytics/ref-apps/lva-edge-iot-central-gateway/README.md

 ### Add Inference Endpoint for Custom Inference Service
 In order to bring up your own custom inference service, you need to include the inference URL in *objectPipelineInstance.json*.
 Please follow below instructions to add value of inference URL.
 1. In VS Code, open *./configs/mediaPipelines/objectPipelineInstance.json* file.
 2. Edit the `inferencingUrl` parameter section to add value of `inference URL`(Line no.26).
-Below are the list of available inference endpoint values for LVA.
+Below are the list of available inference endpoint values for AVA.

 **OpenVINO™ Model Server**
 - Vehicle Detection: http://OpenVINOModelServerEdgeAIExtensionModule:4000/vehicleDetection